|

 What is the process of conversion from rad to rad units?

-For conversion from rad to rad, multiply the number of rad by 1, since one rad equals 1 rad.
+For conversion from rad to rad, multiply the number of rad by 1 as one rad equals 1 rad.

 This is the standard method used for conversion between these units of radiation absorbed dose.